qlik-oss/core-orchestration/README.md

 ### Configuring the QIX Engine

 When running, the QIX Engine periodically communicates with the License Service to ensure that it is running under a valid license.
-In order to do so, QIX Engine deployments must be configured with the URL to use for accessing the Licence Servie REST API.
+QIX Engine deployments must be configured with the URL to use for accessing the Licence Service REST API.
 This is done by providing the `LicenseServiceURL` command switch to the engine.
 In a docker-compose file this would typically look like:

 ```yml
 version: "3.0"